ApolloKwok/TracerTutorial/content/myWords/_index.md

 ---

 This tutorial is very clear and worth learned by most authoritative IT tutorials, which is mainly because of bosses' overlooking rather than myself.
+Below is my advice.
 - Let better developers write tutorials.
-Most tutorial code I ever seen are half redundant.
+Most tutorial code I've ever seen are half redundant.
 - Embed short videos with speeding up, effect display, and concise hints instead of all voluminous texts.
 - Inspire them by relating their salaries to feedbacks.